manishshettym/blog/docs/gradappsadvise/index.md

 ---
 layout: default
 title: Grad School Applications
-nav_order: 2
+nav_order: 1
 has_children: true
 published: true
 ---

-# CS Grad School Applications
+# CS grad school applications
 {: .fs-8 }

 Hey there!
 These are a series of blog posts where I will describe my experience with 2021-22 grad school applications.
 Let's start with some background and motivation, typical research paper style xD